AI-powered production capacity planning software

 Can production planning software help reduce inventory levels?

 Yes.
-Production planning software helps manufacturers align production volumes with real demand signals and available inventory.
+Production planning software helps manufacturers align production volumes with real demand signals and current inventory positions, rather than with rules of thumb or outdated assumptions.
+That alignment is usually where the biggest inventory wins come from.

 Why do manufacturers need production planning software?